🦔 IELTSCapy Resource Pack

 Comprehensive guide to essential grammar structures for IELTS success.

-Useful templates and structures for Task 1 and Task 2 writing responses.
+Useful templates and structures for Task 1 responses.
+Band 9 writing templates.

 Speaking Part 2 Topic Cards